2023 Solar Incentives Guide for Bloomington, MN - Tax Credits & Rebates

 EcoWatch's Bloomington, MN Solar Incentives FAQs

-Solar energy is renewable — by switching where you get your energy, you help lessen the strain on our planet's resources.
-A solar system can also lower the CO2 emissions from your home by 450 pounds annually, or around 9,000 pounds in 20 years.
+Solar energy is a renewable energy source — by changing where you get your energy, you help lessen the strain on our planet's resources.
+A solar system can also reduce the CO2 emissions from your home by 450 pounds annually, or roughly 9,000 pounds in 20 years.

 You can power your home with multiple types of renewable energy, or a combination of renewable and non-renewable energy.
-Be sure to discuss your plan with your local Bloomington solar installer.
-They can help you as you plan for your project and give you an understanding of various incentives that you might or might not qualify for.
+Make sure you talk through your plan with your local Bloomington solar installer.
+They can help you as you plan for your project and also help you understand the various incentives that you may or may not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.